Ithirahad/StarMade-Guides/docs/02-ships/04-chambers.md

 ## Chamber Capacity

-Each reactor has a **chamber capacity budget** that grows with both the number of reactor blocks and the reactor level.
+Each reactor has a **chamber capacity budget** that remains fixed, regardless of the size of the reactor.
 Each chamber you install costs a portion of that budget.
 You cannot exceed 100% capacity.

-- **More reactor blocks** → higher reactor level → more capacity available
-- Each chamber type has a fixed capacity cost
-- You can install multiple different chambers as long as the total stays within budget

 Monitor your capacity usage in the ship stats panel.